VidunderGunder/ml-ady-report/README.md

 **Possible upsides**:

 + Accessible AI and robotic development and deployment
-+ Quicker adoption of bleeding edge technology
++ Quicker adoption of new technology
 + Real-world projects for students
 + Low-risk method for firms to test robotics and AI
 + Provides high-skilled jobs